HughKeenan/project-game/TESTING.md

 [JS Validation Report](documentation/validation/js.png)

 ### Python validation
 The python code was validated using the CI PEP8 linter by manually passing code into it.
-No errors were detected.
+The code is Pep8 compliant.

 [Python Validation Report](documentation/validation/python.pdf)